driv/website/content/en/docs/faq/advanced-configuration/vtgate.md

 ---
-title: Vtgate
+title: VTGate
 description: Frequently Asked Questions about Vitess
 weight: 4
 ---

+## How does VTGate know which shard to route a query to?

+VTGate knows both the Vschema and the schema of your tables in the backing MySQL databases.

+This enables VTGate to look at the WHERE clause of the query and then route the queries to the correct shards.
+VTGate is also aware of the sharding metadata, cluster state, and availability of tables, so it will only scatter the query across the shards it needs to use.

-## How do you use gRPC with vtgate?
+## How do you use gRPC with VTGate?

 To do this you will need to use the Vitess MySQL Go client.
-You can find a Golang Database compatible gRPC driver [here](https://pkg.go.dev/vitess.io/vitess/go/vt/vitessdriver).
-For Java go [here](https://github.com/vitessio/vitess/tree/master/java).
+We have a [Golang compatible gRPC driver](https://pkg.go.dev/vitess.io/vitess/go/vt/vitessdriver) and a [Java driver](https://github.com/vitessio/vitess/tree/master/java).

-Once you have the appropriate driver you will need to add the `-service_map grpc-vtgateservice` VTGate flag and set the port `-grpc_port`.
+Once you have the appropriate driver you will need to add the `--service_map grpc-vtgateservice` VTGate flag and set the port `--grpc_port`.

 This runs on a standard gRPC interface, so if you want to directly use it you can follow the example below: